-I think the attention Jane gives to the recovery of Mary and others in her letters, and to a minor character in her first novel, shows her concerns about childbirth.
-Around 1800, the estimated maternal mortality rate was 12-14% per 1000 births (Rogers, 1993) and the more births one experiences the higher their personal risk of dying.
-So consider how Jane felt as one by one her childhood friends got married, knowing they’d likely be pregnant in a few months and possibly dead before the year is out.
+I think the attention Jane gives to the recovery of Mrs James Austen and others in her letters, (and to a minor character, Mrs Palmer, in Sense and Sensibility) shows her concerns about childbirth.
+Around 1800, the estimated maternal mortality rate was 12-14% per 1000 births (Rogers, 1993) and the more births one experiences the higher one’s personal risk of dying.
+So consider how Jane felt, as one by one, her childhood friends got married, knowing they’d likely be pregnant in a few months and possibly dead before the year is out.

-In the letter, about Mary giving birth in 1798, she also wrote:
+In the letter, about Mary (Mrs James Austen) giving birth in 1798, she also wrote:

 The concern about maternal mortality wasn’t just a private matter but a literary one too.
-Samuel Richardson’s novel Pamela, or Virtue Rewarded (published in 1740 and considered the first “best seller”, (there was merch) it’s highly probable Jane read it and the sequel.
-In the first novel Pamela was a 14 year-old household servant, who kept her virtue (virginity) by fainting whenever her boss tried to sexually assault her and her reward was marrying said boss. (still a better love story than twilight).
+Samuel Richardson’s novel Pamela, or Virtue Rewarded (published in 1740.
+It is considered the first “best seller” (there was merch) and it’s highly probable Jane read it and the sequel.
+In the first novel, Pamela was a 14-year-old household servant, who kept her virtue (virginity) by fainting whenever her boss tried to sexually assault her and her reward was to marry said boss. (still a better love story than twilight).

-In the sequel, Pamela in her exalted condition, published in 1742, the story catches up with married Pamela who because she is married, pregnancy is, “a circumstance I am, I think, always in.”
-And that has her and everyone around her terrified she will die in childbirth, especially her friend Polly, who writes to her parents,
+In the sequel, Pamela in her exalted condition, published in 1742, the story catches up with married Pamela, who because she is married, pregnancy is, “a circumstance I am, I think, always in.”
+That circumstance has her and everyone around her terrified she will die in childbirth, especially her friend Polly, who writes to her parents,

 “I don’t think a Lady can be required [to go through with childbirth] with a less worthy [husband than Pamela’s], for all she is likely to suffer on a Husband’s Account, and for the sake of his Family and Name.”